Roy Krishna: Bengaluru

 In July 2022, Krishna penned a two-year deal, the second of which is an optional extension with Bengaluru.
 On 17 August, he scored on his debut against Jamshedpur in the Durand Cup, which ended in a 2–1 win.

 Odisha

 On 17 July 2023, Odisha announced the signing of Krishna on a one-year deal.
-As of 5 February 2024, Krishna is the current goal scoring leader in the 2023–24 season.

 On 4 December 2024, Odisha announced that Krishna will be sidelined for the remainder of the 2024–25 season due to an ACL injury sustained during the game against Hyderabad.

 Malappuram

 On 8 September 2025, Krishna signed for Super League Kerala club Malappuram.

+Bula FC

+On 26 December 2025, Krishna returned to Fiji, being announced as the first marquee signing for newly founded OFC Professional League club Bula FC.
+On 17 January 2026, Krishna made his debut in the inaugural OFC Professional League match, a 2–2 draw against Vanuatu United.
+He also scored the club's first-ever goal, equalising the match at 1–1.
+He captained the team finishing in the top four in the debut season.

 International career

 Krishna made his debut for Fiji at the South Pacific Games 2007 and he has played for them in the 2010 FIFA World Cup qualification tournament.

 In 2010, Krishna was also called up to the national futsal team for the 2010 OFC Futsal Championship.

 On 16 July 2016, Krishna was named as one of the three over-aged players of the Fiji U23 team in the 2016 Summer Olympics, alongside Simione Tamanisau and Alvin Singh.
 On 7 August 2016, he scored the team's only goal in the final tournament's campaign, against Mexico.
 Krishna's goal was Fiji's first ever goal in the Olympic Games.

 In 2021, Krishna was named Oceania Football Confederation ambassador.

 On 18 November 2023, Krishna became the all-time leading goal-scorer for the OFC, after surpassing the record of 34 goals by both Commins Menapi of Solomon Islands, who held the record for more than fifteen years, and Chris Wood of New Zealand.

 In the 2024 OFC Nations Cup, Krishna became the tournament top scorer with 5 goals.